 - Classroom Management – The bucket-filling concept can be a powerful classroom management strategy.
 Create a positive and encouraging display that helps students remember to be kind.
 Kids are encouraged to add a pom-pom for each kindness shown to them and someone else.
 They work together to “fill” buckets each day!

 - Bucket Filler Anchor Chart Pieces – With these nifty anchor chart pieces (included in this huge curriculum unit), you could have a bucket filler display set up in just a few minutes that’s easy to use in any classroom!

 - Library Pockets – Using library pockets to create individual “buckets” to encourage kindness is a great idea!

 - Hanging Buckets – You can even use actual buckets for a display!
-Look at how this teacher used buckets clipped onto a string, with children’s photos.
+For example, observe how this teacher clipped buckets onto a string with children’s photos.
 So cute!

-With a simple writing prompt, students get a chance to reflect on how they’ve been a bucket filler.
+With a simple writing prompt, students can reflect on how they’ve been a bucket filler.
 You can help students brainstorm different ways they can be bucket fillers.
-Then give them the chance to write down or draw a picture of their acts of kindness.
+Then, give them the chance to write down or draw a picture of their acts of kindness.

-- Kindness Project – Start a lesson with a discussion about being a bucket filler and showing kindness.
+- Kindness Project – Start a lesson by discussing being a bucket filler and showing kindness.
 End it with students writing or drawing pages for a book to reflect on ways they can show kindness.
-Students will enjoy writing down what they’ve learned and you’ll love seeing their responses!
-Urge them to act on their ideas in the near future.
+As a result, students will enjoy writing down what they’ve learned, and you’ll love seeing their responses!
+Finally, urge them to act on their ideas in the near future.

 - Bucket Filler Friday – Every Friday, encourage students to fill a bucket with a kind note to their classmates with this idea from Miss 5th on Facebook.